arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	using Microsoft.WindowsAzure;
 	````

-1. Add the following action to the **TableDataController** to retrieve the list of customers and the elapsed time of the call.
+1. Add the following action method to the **TableDataController** to retrieve the list of customers and the elapsed time of the call.

 	(Code Snippet - _BuildingAppsWithCachingService - Ex3 - GetTableMethod_)